runxel/GDL-sublime/README.md

 You should activate a color scheme (meaning proper highlighting) by modifying the syntax specific preferences file.
 First set the syntax to `GDL` for the current file, then proceed to `Preferences > Settings – Syntax Specific`(or `Preferences > Settings – More > Syntax Specific – User` if youre using an older version of Sublime Text).

 There are 2 different color schemes at choice: A dark and a light one. _I muchly recommend the dark one for fatigue-proof coding.
-If you're more the traditionell architect the light scheme might be your choice ;)_
+If you're more the traditional architect the light scheme might be your choice ;)_

 Copy _one_ of these into the new file and save: